Punktum-dk/epp-service-specification/README.md

 I accordance with [RFC:5910].
 We support DS only and not DNSKEY.
 In addition the maximum signature lifetime (`secDNS:maxSigLife`) is disregarded.
 See [section 3.3][RFC:5910-3.3]) in the referenced RFC.

-Not all algorithms are supported, please refer to the [DK Hostmaster Name Service specification][DKHMDNSSPEC] for a complete list of supported algorithms.
+Not all algorithms are supported, please refer to the [Punktum dk Name Service specification][DKHMDNSSPEC] for a complete list of supported algorithms.

 Change of name servers using [update domain](#update-domain), removes all current DSRECORDS as part of the operation.